 Lilian Garza is a Scientist at Explico.
-As an scientist, Ms. Garza’s current work involves the evaluation of systems, specifically conducting analysis for human driving behavior, human decision making, safety and warning labels through the application of human factors and cognitive psychology.
-She is the Project Manager of 23 cases, in which she facilitates the advancement of the project through proactive work, such as collaboration with intra-company teams, and communication with the client to ensure quality in service is met.
+As a scientist, Ms. Garza’s current work involves the evaluation of systems, specifically conducting analysis for human driving behavior, human decision making, safety and warning labels through the application of human factors and cognitive psychology.
+She is the Project Manager of over 20 cases, in which she facilitates the advancement of the project through proactive work, such as collaboration with intra-company teams, and communication with the client to ensure quality in service is met.

 During her undergraduate studies, Ms. Garza contributed in other research as a Research Assistant in the Department of Psychology’s decision making lab.
 Her educational experience and technical skills have been largely shaped by the research she has participated in.
 Due to this research-based background, she has experience in subject data collection.